South Quay Plaza

-South Quay Plaza is a residential-led development under construction in Canary Wharf on the Isle of Dogs, London, within the borough of Tower Hamlets, developed by Berkeley Group Holdings and designed by architect Foster + Partners.
-The site of the development lies to the immediate north of Marsh Wall and to the immediate south of the financial district Canary Wharf.
+South Quay Plaza is a primarily residential development under construction on the Isle of Dogs, London, England, within the borough of Tower Hamlets.
+It is being developed by Berkeley Group Holdings and was designed by architect Foster + Partners.
+The site of the development lies to the immediate north of Marsh Wall and to the immediate south of the financial estate of Canary Wharf.
 The entire development is scheduled for completion in 2028.